abeloper/abeloper/README.md

 ## 🚀 Currently Working On

 - 🔭 I’m currently working on building my first full-stack apps with React & Node.js.
-- 🌱 I’m currently learning React.js & Node.js to build full-stack apps.
+- 🌱 I’m currently learning React, Node.js, and MySQL to build full-stack apps.
 - 👯 I’m looking to collaborate on  Hackathons or collaborative coding challenges—especially with devs who enjoy problem-solving and knowledge-sharing.
 <!-- 🤔 I’m looking for help with ...-->
 - 💬 Ask me about Frontend development, JavaScript fundamentals.